microchad/bw/src/routes/docs/regenerating-entropy-grids.md

 > 1. Open borderwallets.html and navigate to the "Regenerate" tab.

 ![reg-test](/regen-test-1.png)
-<caption>You are given a field to enter a Recovery Phrase.</caption>
+<caption>You are given a field to enter a Recovery Phrase, and select the type of grid that it is expected to generate.</caption>

 Here you will see a field presented for you to enter a Recovery Phrase.
 If you want to test it, go ahead and input the Recovery Phrase above.